Quick Answer

 Bring in specialized support when you move into multi-country operations, contractor expansion, or recurring compliance exceptions.
 Evaluate firms on industry expertise, technology integration, communication style, and pricing structure, not price alone.

-This week, run this sequence: pick your bookkeeping method, start your residency-day log, create a foreign-account review list with a threshold placeholder, and set up a shared evidence folder.
+This week, run this sequence: pick your bookkeeping method, start your residency-day log, create a foreign-account review list with a field for the verified threshold, and set up a shared evidence folder.
 After two clean cycles, start CPA conversations.

 Many teams need both over time, just not at the same time or in the same scope.
 A platform handles ongoing record capture and visibility, while a CPA handles filing, interpretation, and advice.
 If you have more complex operations, keep the platform as your source of truth and bring the CPA clean exports, statements, and account records.